 - Within the Eurozone, there is even greater geographical immobility because of the difficulties in moving between countries, where different languages are spoken.

 Policies to overcome geographical immobility

-- Improve quality and quantity of rented accommodation in employment hotspots.
-For example, building more council houses in London and south.
+- Improve the quality and quantity of rented accommodation in employment hotspots.
+For example, building more council houses in London and the south.
 However, this may be difficult because there is limited space in London and there is already congestion and overcrowding.

 - Move jobs out of London.
 The government has moved many public agencies out of London, for example, DVLA was moved to Swansea.
 The idea is to move jobs out of London – creating jobs in Wales and shifting demand from London.